aniebietudoh/mr-manager/README.md

 npm start
 ```

-then visit the url specified `http://localhost:3000`
+Visit the url specified `http://localhost:3000`

-You should now have the app running
+Your should now have the app running